Asking for It Update

 Asking for It

-One night in a small town in Co.
-Cork, where everyone knows everyone, things spiral terrifyingly out of control.
-What will happen now? – to Emma?
-To her family?
-To the others?
+One night in a small town in County Cork, where everyone knows everyone, things spiral terrifyingly and violently out of control and a young woman’s life is changed forever.
+What will happen to Emma now? – her reputation in tatters, and her attackers believed.

 Asking for It is a brave, brilliant book: ‘a genuinely heartbreaking, sickening and truthful examination of society’s penchant for victim-blaming, its treatment of women and the concept of rape culture’ – The Guardian